KIT-IAI/eSAX/README.md

 <h2>Assumed structure of files</h2>

 This implementation assumes the input time series to be in the data folder.
+For calculating the window size the algorithm compares the first two timestamps.
+Therefore the time series is expected to have a timestamp column.
+If not, a default value of 60 seconds is used.

 <h2>Files</h2>